corrode/corrode.github.io/content/blog/prototyping/index.md

 If you need the same function for a different type, you can copy stuff freely.
 The reason is that you avoid the trap of settling on the wrong type of abstraction too early.
 Maybe the two functions only differ by type signature for now, but they might serve a completely different purpose later on.

-Easier to defer that decision and introduce generics when you see the same pattern emerge in multiple places.
+It's easier to defer that decision and introduce generics when you see the same pattern emerge in multiple places.

 Same goes for "fancy" type signatures: